fairhill1/tiktak/kintal_v1.md

 - na hav panim sam mani = we have equally many foods = we have as much food

 **In questions:**
-- ko mor big? = who (is) bigger?
+- ko mas big? = who (is) bigger?
-- ket mor hot dan sol? = what (is) hotter than sun?
+- ket mas hot dan sol? = what (is) hotter than sun?
-- kom mor rap tu go? = how much faster do you go?
+- kom mas rap tu go? = how much faster do you go?

 ## Example Phrases
 **Basic present (SVO):**